FrancaBa/SeaQC-X-Denmark/README.md

 * Run QC tests again on detided series
 * No ML test on detided data for now
 7. Calculate probably good periods  (step 12) based on previous QC outcomes
-8. Convert QC test outcomes to Bitmasks and QC Flags
+8. Convert QC test outcomes to bit masks and QC Flags
 9. Extract results to csv and QC report

 The code contains several print, plot and extraction methods for assessment of the various QC steps.